AC-Silverbill/twitter-clone/__TODOS.md

 - add <MiniModal/> for page
 - - add <MiniModal/> for chooseing to retweet, or quote (retweet is instant)
 - add like functionality
-- add proper time since post (current is 1hr default)
+- ~~add proper time since post (current is 1hr default)~~
 - fix /media crashing page since the image no longer exists
 - add 'Edit Profile' functionality
 - update following tweets
+- add `validator` for checking invalid URLs
+- - add real validator logic for when an image url isnt valid

 # TIER TWO
 - fix padding on pacman loading on minifeeds on profile